 Ecommerce Tips (#9): Find an ecommerce brand to look up to.

 When starting out it’s important to seek a mentor.
 However, sometimes having access to successful ecommerce mentor can be hard.
 People don’t necessarily want to share their niches, ad templates and answer questions that can be easily Googled.
 You can join communities to seek advice on occasion.
 However, the most effective way to succeed is to find an ecommerce brand you aspire to be like and model your brand after them.
 For example, if you want to be a customer-centric business you might model your store after Disney.
 If you want to master the art of branding you might model your business after Dollar Shave Club.
 If you want to create a mega marketplace you might model your store after Amazon.
 You don’t need to copy their niches or style to succeed, you just need to find the patterns you love about a particular online store and apply them.

 Ecommerce Tips (#10): Get feedback on your store.

 When you launch your new store, it’s important to get feedback on it.
 The biggest mistake I see entrepreneurs making with this is that they seek feedback from other entrepreneurs in public communities.
 The problem with this is that you’re sharing your niche and products with your competitors.
 While an entrepreneur can give you great insight, you don’t want to rely on feedback from people who might actually be competing with you.
 Never reveal your niche to another entrepreneur.
-You can always reach out to Oberlo and Shopify support to get a store review.
+You can always reach out to Shopify support to get a store review.